liaoxiong3x/DeepCreamPy/README.md

 - Add support for black and white images
 - Add error log

 Contributions are welcome!
-Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!
+Special thanks to Smethan, harjitmoe, itsVale, StartleStars, and SoftArmpit!

 ## License
 This project is licensed under GNU Affero General Public License v3.0.